alibaba/GraphScope/docs/analytical_engine/vertex_centric_models.md

 In a single machine environment, developers can easily implement graph analytics algorithms as they have a global view of the graph and can freely iterate through all vertices and edges.
 When the size of graph data grows beyond the memory capacity of a single machine, graph data must be partitioned to distributed memory, leading to the indivisibility of the whole graph structure.

-To allow developers to succinctly express graph analytics algorithms under such environment, the *vertex-centric programming model* have been developed.
+To allow developers to succinctly express graph analytics algorithms under such environment, the *vertex-centric programming model* have been developed, with the philosophy of "think like a vertex".
 Specifically, a graph analytics algorithm iteratively executes a user-defined program over vertices of a graph.
 The user-defined vertex program typically takes data from other vertices as input, and the resultant output of a vertex is sent to other vertices.
 Vertex programs are executed iteratively for a certain number of rounds, or until a convergence condition is